BetterThanTomorrow/calva/docs/integration.md

-# The Calva development and release process
+# The Calva Development and Release Process

 _This is mainly for Calva maintainers.
 But is probably good for any [contributor](https://github.com/BetterThanTomorrow/calva/wiki/How-to-Contribute) to be familiar with.
 Also, feedback and tips on how to improve this process is very welcome._